-- External expertise and services must be duly indicated in the Application Form describing at least the selection procedure, the nature of the expertise/service, and the corresponding budget. - Costs corresponding to project activities subcontracted to "in-house" bodies, related travel and accommodation costs, as well as costs corresponding to cooperation between public entities, must be included in this cost category.
+- regulations if stricter) or principles of competitive tendering, and must comply with the principles of transparency, non-discrimination and equal treatment96. - External expertise and services must be duly indicated in the Application Form describing at least the selection procedure, the nature of the expertise/service, and the corresponding budget. - Costs corresponding to project activities subcontracted to "in-house" bodies, related travel and accommodation costs, as well as costs corresponding to cooperation between public entities, must be included in this cost category.
 They must be declared as real costs (without any margin) and respect the applicable provisions on public procurement (depending on the legal status of the subcontracted body).
-84 - Non-monetary awards for competition winners are eligible provided that the connection to the project is well justified and that the award is necessary for the successful implementation of the project.
-The JS should expressly accept such costs in order to assess their relevance and provide guidance to partners on this point. - Activities complementary to events (e.g. site visits) are eligible under this category as long as they are directly connected to the project. - Travel and accommodation costs related to associated partners must be claimed under this category and should preferably be borne by the project partner.
+97 - Non-monetary awards for competition winners are eligible provided that the connection to the project is well justified and that the award is necessary for the successful implementation of the project.
+The JS should expressly accept such costs in order to assess their relevance and provide guidance to partners on this point. - Activities complementary to events (e.g. site visits) are eligible under this category as long as they are directly connected to the project. - Travel and accommodation costs related to associated partners must be claimed under this category98 and should preferably be borne by the project partner.
 Otherwise, the project partner should be able to prove in a tangible and documented way the reimbursement of these expenses to external persons and keep all supporting documents related to the costs (invoices, tickets, proof of payment of expenses generated by the associated partner, guests, etc). - Concerning the location of activities related to CC4, project partners and controllers should refer to Chapter I.D point iii.e of this Manual. i.e costs related to external expertise or services concerning activities located outside the Programme cooperation area but in an EU Member State are possible as long as they are in line with the project objectives.
 Costs related to external expertise and services concerning activities located outside the Programme cooperation area and outside the EU are eligible only if they are expressly accepted by the JS considering the related activity and the impact on the Interreg Euro-MED area.